0sc/microframe/README.md

 Checkout [Sample checklist app](https://github.com/andela-ooranagwa/checklist_with_microframe) built entirely with **Microframe**.

+> Having bug issues?
+1. Check the sample app
+2. If not sampled: try it the Rails ways
+3. If not solved: check the list of outstanding features
+4. If not included, raise a github issues

 ## Features
 ### ORM
 Microframe comes with a nice little **ORM** that closely mimicks **Active Record**.
 Currently, the **ORM** utilizes `sqlite3` gem to implement support for the `sqlite` `db`.